yorkyabroad/rasa-chat-ex/docs/USAGE.md

 User: "How's the humidity in Tokyo?"
 Bot: *Provides humidity information for Tokyo*

+User: "What's the UV index in Miami today?"
+Bot: *Provides UV index information with safety recommendations for Miami*

 User: "What's the wind speed in Chicago today?"
 Bot: *Provides wind speed information for Chicago*

 User: "How hot will it get in Dubai tomorrow?"
 Bot: *Provides temperature forecast for Dubai*

+User: "Do I need sunscreen in Los Angeles today?"
+Bot: *Provides UV index information with protection advice for Los Angeles*

 ### 4. Time-Based Weather Queries